ianderrington/genai/docs/Understanding/agents/examples.md

 ## Single-agents

 ### Jarvis
 ??? code "[Jarvis](https://github.com/microsoft/JARVIS/) provides essential components to enable LLM-agents to have tools.
-They provide ToolBench, HuggingGPT, and EasyTool at present."
+They provide ToolBench, HuggingGPT, and EasyTool at present." jarvis

-??? important "[Easy Tool: Enhancing LLM-based Agents with Concise Tool Instruction](https://arxiv.org/pdf/2401.06201.pdf) provides a framework transforming diverse and lengthy tool documentation into a unified and concise tool instruction for easier tool usage"
+??? important "[Easy Tool: Enhancing LLM-based Agents with Concise Tool Instruction](https://arxiv.org/pdf/2401.06201.pdf) provides a framework transforming diverse and lengthy tool documentation into a unified and concise tool instruction for easier tool usage" easy-tool

     **Development**
-    Easy Tool follows a simple pattern of: Task Planning, Tool Retrieval, Tool Selection and Tool Execution, coupled with thoughtful prompting to enable SOT tool usage over multiple models.
+    Easy Tool follows a simple pattern of: 1.
+Task Planning, 2.
+Tool Retrieval, 3.
+Tool Selection and 4.
+Tool Execution, coupled with thoughtful prompting to enable SOT tool usage over multiple models.

     **Problem**
     Using new tools, software,  especially can be challenging for LLMs (and people too!), especially with a poor or redundant documentation and a variety of usage manners.